 A hunched back was the most common error reported among people doing bent over rows.

 To correct this mistake, pull in your core muscles, look ahead of you and keep the chest high.
 Pull the bar up towards the waist, not the chest.
-"Pinch your shoulder blades together as you pull the bar towards your waist," says Nick.
+"Pinch your shoulder blades together as you pull the bar towards your waist," says Sinfield.

 How to do a bent over row correctly: